chanzuckerberg/cellxgene-census/docs/articles/2023/20230919-out_of_core_methods.md

 ## Efficient calculation of highly variable genes across millions of cells

-With `cellxgene_census.experimental.pp. get_highly_variable_genes` users can get the most highly variable genes of a Census query while accounting for batch effects.
+With `cellxgene_census.experimental.pp.get_highly_variable_genes` users can get the most highly variable genes of a Census query while accounting for batch effects.

 This is usually the first pre-processing step necessary for other downstream tasks, for example data integration.